Your Q. My A.

 Once, while sitting at a stop light, I saw someone who looked familiar, and that got me to thinking, "Hmm, what would happen if an old boyfriend appeared in a woman's life, out of nowhere, decades after the fact?"
 Then I took that idea and played with it, remembering some of the truly odd people I've known, some of whom served in 'advisory' capacities in Nam.
 One idea led to another and before I knew it, I was writing Nowhere To Run.

-The opening scene in Your Saving Grace comes from personal experience.
+The opening scene in Tried comes from personal experience.
 I was in a bar once when I witnessed a beating.
 Unlike Hannah, I didn't have to testify, but I'll never forget it as long as I live.

-I know someone who was stalked because he laid someone off (Homicide, Hostages and Hot Rod Restoration), I'm an ex-hippy war protester (If Not For You), I worked at a resort during two summers of college (new book, currently untitled), I grew up in a small town (Brilliant Disguise)... you get the idea.
+I know someone who was stalked because he laid someone off (Homicide, Hostages and Hot Rod Restoration), I'm an ex-hippy war protester (If Not For You), I worked at a resort during two summers of college (Resorts, Regrets, and Returning to Love), I grew up in a small town (Brilliant Disguise)... you get the idea.
 Pieces of my past show up all throughout my books.

 Q. Where do you find the names for your characters?